Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: Experimental Studies

-Table \ref{tab:summary} (and Table ST1 in the Supplementary Material) presents the comprehensive results of IGD+ values across 87 test instances from seven benchmark suites and 28 real-world problems.
-The pairwise statistical significance is verified using the Wilcoxon rank-sum test with a 0.05 significance level.
-To further assess the global ranking differences, the Nemenyi post-hoc test was applied, yielding a Critical Difference (CD) of approximately 1.12 at a significance level of 0.05 As shown in the last row, DCF2D achieves a dominant performance with the best overall average rank of 2.73.
-Notably, the rank gap between DCF2D and the second-best algorithm, IMTCMO (Rank 3.87), is 1.14, which exceeds the CD threshold, statistically confirming that DCF2D significantly outperforms the nearest competitor.
-Against decoupling-based methods like C3M, MTOTC, and the recent FCDS, DCF2D demonstrates an overwhelming advantage, achieving significantly better results in the vast majority of cases.
+Table~\ref{tab:summary} summarizes the IGD$^+$ results on 87 instances from seven benchmark suites and 28 real-world problems.
+The Nemenyi post-hoc test gives a critical difference (CD) of approximately 1.12 at the 0.05 significance level.
+DCF2D achieves the best overall average rank of 2.73, outperforming the second-ranked IMTCMO (3.87) by 1.14.
+Since this difference exceeds the CD, the overall advantage of DCF2D is statistically significant.